LBHackney-IT/Data-Platform-Playbook/docs/glossary.md

  ### Jobs
 An AWS Glue job encapsulates a script that connects to your source data, processes it, and then writes it out to your data target.
 Typically, a job runs extract, transform, and load (ETL) scripts.
 Jobs can also run general-purpose Python scripts (Python shell jobs.)
 AWS Glue triggers can start jobs based on a schedule or event, or on demand.
 To find out more check [here](https://docs.aws.amazon.com/glue/latest/dg/how-it-works.html) and to find out about adding jobs, [here](https://docs.aws.amazon.com/glue/latest/dg/add-job.html)
  ### Jupyter
 Jupyter is a notebooking environment for Python.
-For more information, check [here](https://jupyter.org/)
+For more information, check [here](https://jupyter.org/).
+On the Data Platform team we regularly use Jupyter to prototype jobs before scheduling them in [AWS Glue](#glue).
  ### Kafka
 [Apache Kafka](https://aws.amazon.com/msk/what-is-kafka/) is an open-source distributed data store optimised for ingesting and processing streaming data in real-time.
 We use Kafka to ingest some data sources (namely those developed by Hackney) onto the platform through event streaming so that we receive updates as they happen rather than taking a snapshot of a data source.
 For example, if a user changes a tenure in Manage My Home, the Tenure API sends a message to Kafka which processes this data and stores it in the data lake.
  ### Lambda